Over the course of the past decade, the role of a project manager (PM) has shifted and become very desirable.

 Identify and get acquainted with the most common project management methodologies, e,g.
 Agile, Scrum, Lean, and Waterfall in your chosen industries.
 While it’s not universally true, a lot of industries have their own standard and only work with certain frameworks.
 For example, IT prefers Agile and Scrum, and you will hardly ever see software developers apply Waterfall project management principles.

 Get a basic understanding of skills that are required for the project team that you will be managing.
 Say you want to be a project manager in information technology.
 Surely, you don’t need to become a coder and master Python, but it will make your professional life easier if you understand it on a high level.
+You can also use some auxiliary software like work management tools.

 Get acquainted with various project management software.
 Ask around what people are using, test it out, get a feel for the functionality and opportunities it gives you.
 The right tools can make the process that much easier and more straightforward.
 Tools like Bordio’s online calendar planner, that can help you to build your schedule, for example, offer workload tracking, extensive notes, Waiting list for all unscheduled tasks, and so much more.
 Also Bordio has handy time planners and of course digital daily planners.
 All that functionality allows project managers to be more efficient and achieve best results.